Skip to content

 Feeding and nutrition

 This breed is prone to becoming overweight, especially when neutered and kept indoors.
 As they’re slow to mature, they should be fed kitten food until they’re at least a year old.
-Ask your vet for recommendations on which cat food best fits their needs.
-Make sure you don’t overfeed them - read the label on the food packaging for guidance on quantities.
-This will help to keep them at their ideal weight.

 Grooming

-British Shorthairs are content to laze about.
-But they can have the occasional burst of energetic play.
-Encourage them to get some exercise by giving them cat toys to play with.
+But that doesn’t stop them from having the occasional burst of energetic play.
+Encourage them to get some exercise by giving them cat toys to play with or a cat tree to climb, jump and play on.
 This will help to keep them in good condition.

 Training

 British Shorthairs are an intelligent breed, so they usually pick up toilet training pretty quickly.
 But as they are a large cat breed, make sure you have a large litter box for them.
-They can also be taught small tricks, which can be a great way to build your bond with them.

 Temperament and behaviour